ajaykumar97/react-native-template/README.md

 - Splash screen using `react-native-bootsplash`
 - API request using `axios`
 - Localization using `react-native-localization`
-- Responsive UI using `react-native-size-matters`
+- Responsive UI using flexbox and `react-native-size-matters`

 ## Getting Started